Tomomikomo/Month-Events/README.md

-# Month Events
+# Montheve

-Month Events is a calendar app for creating events for one month only for Android distributed under GPL 3.0 license
+Montheve is a calendar app for creating events for one month only for Android distributed under GPL 3.0 license